 - Portugal and France, since France beat them in the semi-finals in 1984 and 2000, and even more so now that Portugal returned the favor in the 2016 final.
 Plus, France has a strong population of Portuguese immigrants, with Paris being the second city for Portuguese population, after Lisbon, of course.

-- England and Germany, with Germany being the bogeyman for England (usually with a penalty win).
+- England and Germany, with Germany being the bogeyman for England (usually with a penalty win) until 2021, when England sent the Germans packing in the round of 16, which was the first time that had happened in a knockout match for 55 years.
 However the rivalry is felt more on the English side.

 - As pointed out by QI, the England-Germany rivalry is very much one-way only.
 The Germans' biggest rivals are actually Italy and the Netherlands (especially in the past 20 years)